GingerCohle/Raspberrypi-Face-Recognition/README.md

 # Raspberrypi-Face-Recognition
-This is a faster recognition for human face recognition based on raspberrypi 4B.
+This is a faster and easy recognition for human face recognition based on raspberrypi 4B.
 We improve the recognition speed by saving feature extraction process.
-It's based on dlib and python3.7.
+It's based on dlib and python3.7. <br>
-#Request
+## Request <br>